LMuchapirei/relate/README.md

     Last contact date

 3. Scheduling Reminders:
-    Use DateTime and Firebase Functions or local notifications to schedule reminders.
+    Use DateTime and Appwrite Functions or local notifications to schedule reminders.
     Let the user set frequency (daily, weekly, monthly) for calls or interactions.

 4. Push Notifications:
-    Integrate Firebase Cloud Messaging (FCM) to send reminders.
+    Integrate Appwrite Cloud Messaging (FCM) to send reminders.
     Show a notification with options like "Call Now" or "Snooze" when the reminder time approaches.

 5. Post-Interaction Summary: